polyllc/alexa/README.md

 - alexa, pause - pause
 - alexa, resume - resume
 - alexa, vol - sets the volume (0-100)
-- alexa, auto [query] - auto generates the top 50 search results from YouTube (uses old search method, needs ytapiv3 key)
+- alexa, loop song - loops the current song thats playing, toggle it with this command.
+- alexa, loop queue - loops the queue, toggle with command
 - alexa, repeat song [index] [amount] - repeats a song/video from the queue [amount] times.

 # Installation
-- You'll need the following packages: `ytdl-core`, `discord.js`, `simpleyt`, `googleapis` (only if you want yt playlist and auto gen of songs, will update soon), `mysql`, all of the packages need to be latest.
+- You'll need the following packages: `ytdl-core`, `discord.js`, `simpleyt`, all of the packages need to be latest.
-- You'll need a mysql server (since the mysql package is a bit outdated, you'll need to enable legacy support in the mysql server setup.), but if you don't care about playlist support, then you don't need this. (you'll need to remove some stuff though)
+- You'll need a mysql server (since the mysql package is a bit outdated, you'll need to enable legacy support in the mysql server setup.), but if you don't care about playlist support, then you don't need this.
+If you don't care about playlists (which is why the MySQL server is needed), then just make sure that `const enableMysql` is set to false, it's true by default (line 12).
-Edit the alexa.js file and input your Youtube V3 API key on line 9, your mysql database config on lines 16-19 and your discord bot token on line 46.
 The mysql table structure is this: `CREATE TABLE playlists (id int NOT NULL AUTO_INCREMENT PRIMARY KEY, guild VARCHAR(50), creator VARCHAR(50), title text, videos mediumtext);`, just input that to your mysql console, and you'll be good to go (make sure to select your database first! `use mysql` or `use {database name}`).
 More explaination on the reasoning of the structure in the extra notes.
+- If you want to have voice commands, make sure to have `deepspeech` and `sox-stream` also installed.
+You'll need a model and a scorer.
+You can get these files on the release page of deepspeech's github (https://github.com/mozilla/DeepSpeech/releases).
+You'll also have to have sox installed and make sure the PATH variable is set to sox's binaries (http://sox.sourceforge.net/).
+Otherwise, set `const enableVoice` to false
+- If you want to have spotify enabled, install `spotify-web-api-node` and get the client id and token from spotify's dev website (https://developer.spotify.com/dashboard).
+Otherwise, set `const enableSpotify` to false.
+- If you want to have twitch enabled, just grab your twitch oauth code from https://twitchapps.com/tmi/ and put your channel in the options for twitch in alexa's file (lines 74-82).
+Make sure to set your guild and channel id (lines 84-85).
+Otherwise, set `const enableTwitch` to false.

 After all of that, just run the bot with `node alexa.js` or with pm2 `pm2 start alexa.js`

 # Extra Notes